jeffcshelton/libjdx/README.md

 On Linux, you can compile it from source by following the instructions under "For UNIX" of the [libdeflate repository](https://github.com/ebiggers/libdeflate).
 As of now, libjdx does not support Windows but will before it is out of alpha.

+After installing libdeflate, you can compile and install libjdx from source by cloning this repository, navigating to its directory in a terminal, and typing:

+`$ make install`

+This will compile static and dynamic libraries for libjdx and place them in `/usr/local/lib` as well as copy header files into `/usr/local/include/jdx`.
+To use the library in your project, you must set the library search path and include path accordingly using the compiler flags `-L/usr/local/lib` and `-I/usr/local/include` when compiling your project.
+On many machines, these paths are searched by default, so this step may not be necessary depending on your project environment.

 ## Usage

 To read from a JDX file and iterate through the images and labels within it: